 Today’s post describes the events surrounding the climb to the Dom Hut in preparation for the summit climb.

-Note: The Dom Hut is closed for the 2012 Summer season as the hut is being rebuilt.
+Note: The Dom Hut was closed for the 2012 Summer season and re-opens on 7 July 2013.
+Read the Press release here.

 I double-checked the weather before I visited the Alpine Centre to book my guide for the Dom.
 For me, booking a guide was a simple transaction – I’d been there before to book guides – but it’s always a surprisingly casual process for a venture that is not without risk.
 You approach the desk, state what you want to climb and the dates you have in mind.
 The person behind the desk takes down your details, checks you have insurance, consults the computer, makes some enquiries, and you are assigned a guide; or sometimes you may be asked to call back later after guides return from climbs and are contactable.
 Bizarrely there is no questionnaire to complete to describe your experience and level of skills.
 So much is taken on trust – on both sides.
 The guide has to trust the client to make sensible decisions, have the correct equipment, and sign up to a climb that is within their competence and fitness.
 And the clients have to have trust in the Guide – a person who is entirely unknown and who they will meet for the first time when they reach the Hut.